garrysmodlua/GMod-Expression2-midi-parser/README.md

 ### Download

-1. You must download and install [Wire](https://github.com/garrysmodlua/wire) addon.
+1. Download and install [Wire](https://github.com/garrysmodlua/wire) addon.
-2. You must download the source code, there are 3 ways to do it, use any way you like:
+2. Download the source code, there are 2 ways to do it, use any way you like:
 	* Clone this repository using [git](https://git-scm.com/downloads): `git clone --recursive https://github.com/garrysmodlua/GMod-Expression2-midi-parser.git e2-midi-parser`.
 Recommended way.
 	* Download the latest release from [here](https://github.com/garrysmodlua/GMod-Expression2-midi-parser/releases/latest).
 Alternative way.
 	* ~~Download ZIP of this repository [here](https://github.com/garrysmodlua/GMod-Expression2-midi-parser/archive/master.zip).~~ UNSUPPORTED.
 Do NOT use this way, it will not work (midiparser module is missing)!